shumailow/zen-good-load-bar/README.md

-# Zen browser loading bar in Zen style
+# Zen browser simple loading bar in centered style

-Mod for Zen Browser that makes loading bar in Zen Browser style
+Mod for Zen Browser that makes loading bar in centered style